jmhutchison/QGIS-Training-Manual/vector_classification/classification.rst

 distance from a point, the average amount of traffic on a given street per month, etc.

-In the example above, we used nominal classification to assign each farm to the town that it is administered by.
+In the example above, we used nominal classification to show different land cover areas.
 Now we will use ratio classification to classify the farms by area.

 * Save your rural symbology (if you want to keep it) by clicking on the :guilabel:`Save Style ...` button in the :guilabel:`Style` dialog.